Contact Locking Systems: See contact information.

 If you lose your card and it is used for access control, notify Locking Systems at ext.
 6162 to deactivate your card.

-While access control using magnetic stripe readers is very convienient, it is also very expensive.
+While access control using magnetic stripe readers is very convenient, it is also very expensive.
 To help combat the high costs of magnetic stripe readers, Locking Systems also maintains a Videx Cyberlock system.
 Cyberlock is a key system that uses a battery powered key which communicates with the lock during the time when they are in contact.
 The user is responsible for "authorizing" their key every 24 hours, so even if the key is not turned in, it can be deactivated.
 Cyberlock is utilized in restrictive access locations on campus that are generally only open to employees.

 Cyberlock hints for employees: